nknapp/handlebars-ng/packages/@handlebars-ng/specification/src/spec/01-introduction/index.md

 In such cases, we need to discuss whether this is a bug in Handlebars.js or should be changed in the spec.
 For now we simply document the differences.

+## Machine-readable data

+- [all-tests.json](../tests/all-tests.json) - All test-cases of the spec in one large JSON files
+- [ast.json](../schema/ast.json) - JSON-schema of the Abstract Syntax Tree (AST)
+- [testcase.json](../schema/testcase.json) - JSON-schema of a testcase